 - Check out free events and attractions.
 You’ll find that many museums, events, and other places have free admission.
 You can add these to your plan as you put together your list.
 Use visitor center websites for each city you plan to go through to help you plan your time.

 - Check your car before you leave.
 Inflate your tires to the pressure that’s recommended in the car’s manual to maximize gas usage.
 Also, consider the car’s weight.
 Heavier cars burn more gas, so just pack the essentials and avoid bringing unnecessary items.You can avoid costly roadside assistance and towing by doing recommended maintenance that you know will be needed soon.
 Do you need an oil change or minor repairs?
 Do them before you leave on your trip!
 Yah it’s a hassle because it is one more thing you have to do before you leave but think of how much MORE of a hassle it would be to do them out of town.

 - Find flexible cancellation policies.
 Are you making reservations ahead of time?
 Road trips can be eventful, and the best plans cannot prevent all possible emergencies.
 Search for hotels and restaurants with flexible cancellation policies to avoid adding extra costs to your trip.
 If you’re late or miss a reservation, some businesses charge you.

 - Look for coupons and additional discounts along the way.
 These money-saving items can reduce the cost of your trip.Coupons and discounts may be available from hotels, restaurants, and other places.
 Museums and shops may also offer them along your route.
 Stock up on additional savings.

-Road trips can stay under a budget with the right plans.
+Road trips and family vacations can stay under a budget with the right plans.
 If you consider the costs of common items that occur during a trip, you can save money.

 P.S.
 Get your guide to saving more money on vacation and discover how you can easily afford a $5,000 vacation every year no matter what your income level.